JoeyyScott/Gamer-Supplies/README.md

     3. A prompt to find a Github repository to connect to will then be displayed.
     4. Enter the repository name for the project and click search.
     5. Once the repository has been found, click the connect button.
-6. Once you have your GitHub repository connected, without leaving deploy tab.
+6. Once you have your GitHub repository connected, without leaving deploy tab:
     1. Under Automatic deploys section, choose the branch you want to deploy from and then click the "**Enable Automatic Deploys**" button.
     2. To deploy your app to Heroku click the **"Deploy Branch"** button.